 |Treatment||Treatment that was returned.|

 Impressions are tracked by each SDK and sent to Split's backend services periodically.
 You may view incoming impressions in Live tail within a feature flag's page or the Data hub, and export them based on query criteria in the Data hub's Data export tab.
 If you do not see impressions arriving in Split, ensure that your SDK is installed and functioning as expected.
 Tips for this are included in the Live tail article.
-Contact us at email@example.com if you have any issues.
+Contact us at firstname.lastname@example.org if you have any issues.

 Split retains impression data for 90 days.
 Contact the team at Split to learn more.

 Targeting rule label

 Targeting rules can be robust within Split.
 For example, the following is a split with two rules:

 if user is in segment employees then split 100%:on,0%:off else if user.location is in list ["california"] then split 100%:on,0%:off else

 If a user is served the on treatment for this feature flag, the targeting rule label explains which of these rules the user matched.
 The targeting rule label is the summary of the rule that provides that explanation.
 The label is auto-generated and is valuable in understanding if your feature flag is working as expected.
 Here are the targeting rule labels for the feature flag shown above.